TrivialInteractive/Ultimate-Replay-3.0-Samples/Samples/Code Examples/04 Advanced/Ex04_ReadReplayDataAPI.md

 This example shows how you can use the replay storage API to read recorded properties such as position and rotation from a replay storage target.
 This means you can extract any replay data from existing replay files and access it via code even if using a binary format.

 The API aims to be as simple as possible, but it does require some understanding of how replays are structured in order to use correctly.
-The first thing to do is load our replay storage and get read to read data from it.
+The first thing to do is load our replay storage and read data from it.
 The storage could be in any form but for this example we will assume a relay file using the default binary format:

 ```cs
 using UltimateReplay;